smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    #### Usage
    Sets the status and error codes for testing error handler and beep codes
    #### Example
-   M499 E1 ; Sets the Status flag to error and the error code to Extruder thermistor open circuit M499 E2 ; Sets the Status flag to error and the error code to Heated Bed thermistor open circuit M499 E3 ; Sets the Status flag to error and the error code to Extruder thermistor short circuit M499 E4 ; Sets the Status flag to error and the error code to Heated Bed thermistor short circuit
+   M499 E1 ; Sets the Status flag to error and the error code to Extruder thermistor open circuit...
+   M499 E2 ; Sets the Status flag to error and the error code to Heated Bed thermistor open circuit...
+   M499 E3 ; Sets the Status flag to error and the error code to Extruder thermistor short circuit...
+   M499 E4 ; Sets the Status flag to error and the error code to Heated Bed thermistor short circuit...
    ### Date implemented
    2017/08/04